MENU

 Refugee Newcomers, Resettlement, Receiving Society

 Global challenges, such as socio-political conflict and climate change, have contributed to the forced migration of children and families (i.e., refugees) across national borders.
 There are currently 27 million refugees in the world (half of whom are school-aged children) and about a quarter resettle in high-income countries (such as Canada).
 While refugees who resettle in high income countries tend to receive aid that fulfills their basic material needs, they lack social-emotional support from the community.
-Within this set of projects, we examine how refugee newcomer children and youth are doing as they resettle in their new environment and how receiving society children, families, and service providers create inclusive environments for refugee youth to be able to flourish to their full potential.
+Within this set of projects, we examine how refugee newcomer children and youth are doing as they resettle in their new environment and how receiving society children, families, and service providers create inclusive communities for refugee youth to thrive.

 Moral Anger

 Anger has long been theorized to underlie ethical action.
 Yet, research on anger has mostly focused on its role in negative behavioural outcomes (i.e., aggression and violence).
-The proposed project aims to understand when, how, and why adolescents may experience anger within the moral domain (i.e., moral anger), and how experiences of moral anger may change from mid-to late-adolescence as youth become more independent, deeply invested in their peer relationships, and involved in their community.
+In this project, we are working with youth to better understand when, how, and why adolescents may experience anger within the moral domain (i.e., moral anger), how experiences of moral anger may change from mid-to late-adolescence as youth become more independent, deeply invested in their peer relationships, and involved in their community, and whether moral anger is a motivator of civic engagement.

 Empathy is typically thought of in the context of sharing the negative emotions of others (e.g., sadness).
-Perhaps more commonly, however, we also share in the positive emotions of other (e.g., joy).
-Sharing in others' joy may be critical for enriching youths' socially connections and encouraging their motivation to contribute to others' experiences of joy (via kind actions).
-In this study, we examine how experiences of empathic joy may bolster youths' mental health through social connectedness and kindness.
+Perhaps more commonly, however, we also share in the positive emotions of others (e.g., joy).
+Sharing in others' joy may be critical for enriching youths' social connections and in buffering their mental health challenges.
+In this study, we examine how experiences of empathetic joy may bolster youths' mental health through social connectedness and kindness.

 We invite you to participate!